‘I will give you rest’

 “I went in there with the hope I would get what Kendra had, this relationship with Jesus,” Lindell said.
 “I totally surrendered.
 It was the most amazing thing for me.
 Since that time, I can now talk about Jesus Christ in the same way I used to talk about a pillow.
 I talk about it with the same passion.”

-Kendra also urged Lindell to remain in prayer and study his Bible.
+Kendra also urged Lindell to remain in prayer and buy cheapest viagra super active online study his Bible.
 Then he began to see miracles.

 When MyPillow needed $30,000 to stay afloat, he miraculously found last–minute investors.